On thermalization of two-level quantum systems: Form of thermalizing Hamiltonian

 \subsection{Affine Transformation}

 Any single-qubit channel can be written as an affine transformation of the form $r_i(t) = \sum_{j=0}^{3}M_{ij} r_j(0) + C_i$ \cite{text2,narang}.
-Thus, we can express the corresponding affine transformation for our solution as a $3\times3$ matrix $M$ and a column matrix $C$:
+Thus, we can express the corresponding affine transformation for our solution (given in equation (4)) as a $3\times3$ matrix $M$ and a column matrix $C$:

 Here, we notice that this affine transformation is a special kind of generalized amplitude damping channel.
 Amplitude damping channels describe the effect of energy dissipation to environment at finite temperature.
 The affine transformation for a generalized amplitude damping channel has two positive parameters $B$, $p \in [0,1]$.
 It is given by: